nashtgc/Eco-Logik-ML-Predictive-Model/README.md

 2. Identify which products will cross a certain threshold in terms of units sold.

 How to identify the right threshold?
-By using the average and the median: Very imporatn to take out outlier  products with 0 sales throughout.
+By using the average and the median: Very important to take out outlier  products with 0 sales throughout.

 After getting the threshold, we restructure our problem statement:
 1. Identify the factors to predict units sold for the products.